Subscribe via email

 Iduberga, foundress of Nijvel

-At Caesarea there was a man named Cornelius, a centurion of what was known as the Italian Cohort, a devout man who feared God with all his household, gave alms liberally to the people, and prayed constantly to God.
-About the ninth hour of the day he saw clearly in a vision an angel of God coming in and saying to him, “Cornelius.”
-And he stared at him in terror, and said, “What is it, Lord?”
-And he said to him, “Your prayers and your alms have ascended as a memorial before God.
-And now send men to Joppa, and bring one Simon who is called Peter; he is lodging with Simon, a tanner, whose house is by the sea.
+In those days, there was a certain man in Caesarea called Cornelius, a centurion of what was called the Italian Regiment, a devout man and one who feared God with all his household, who gave alms generously to the people, and prayed to God always.
+About the ninth hour of the day he saw clearly in a vision an angel of God coming in and saying to him, “Cornelius!”
+And when he observed him, he was afraid, and said, “What is it, lord?”
+So he said to him, “Your prayers and your alms have come up for a memorial before God.
+Now send men to Joppa, and send for Simon whose surname is Peter.
+He is lodging with Simon, a tanner, whose house is by the sea.
 He will tell you what you must do.
-And when the angel who spoke to him had departed, he called two of his servants and a devout soldier from among those that waited on him continually.
+And when the angel who spoke to him had departed, Cornelius called two of his household servants and a devout soldier from among those who waited on him continually.
 So when he had explained all these things to them, he sent them to Joppa.
-The next day, as they were on their journey and coming near the city, Peter went up on the housetop to pray, about the sixth hour.
-And he became hungry and desired something to eat; but while they were preparing it, he fell into a trance and saw the heaven opened, and something descending, like a great sheet bound at the four corners, descending to him and let down to the earth.
+The next day, as they went on their journey and drew near the city, Peter went up on the housetop to pray, about the sixth hour.
+Then he became very hungry and wanted to eat; but while they made ready, he fell into a trance and saw heaven opened and an object like a great sheet bound at the four corners, descending to him and let down to the earth.
 In it were all kinds of four-footed animals of the earth, wild beasts, creeping things, and birds of the air.
-And there came a voice to him, “Rise, Peter; kill and eat.”
-But Peter said, “No, Lord; for I have never eaten anything that is common or unclean.”
-And the voice came to him again a second time, “What God has cleansed, you must not call common.”
-This happened three times, and the thing was taken up at once to heaven.
+And a voice came to him, “Rise, Peter; kill and eat.”
+But Peter said, “Not so, Lord!
+For I have never eaten anything common or unclean.”
+And a voice spoke to him again the second time, “What God has cleansed you must not call common.”
+This was done three times.
+And the object was taken up into heaven again.

-So the soldiers did this.
-But standing by the cross of Jesus were his mother, and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
-When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, “Woman, behold, your son!”
-Then he said to the disciple, “Behold, your mother!”
-And from that hour the disciple took her to his own home. . . .
+At that time, there stood by the cross of Jesus His mother, and His mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
+When Jesus therefore saw His mother, and the disciple whom He loved standing by, He said to His mother, “Woman, behold your son!”
+Then He said to the disciple, “Behold your mother!”
+And from that hour that disciple took her to his own home. . . .
 This is the disciple who testifies of these things, and wrote these things; and we know that his testimony is true.
 And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
 Amen.